EU welcomes F-16 jet decision for Ukraine; pilots already being trained

 “And at the end — with the Leopards, with the F-16 at the end — the decision comes to provide this military support because it is absolutely needed.”

+NATO Secretary-General Jens Stoltenberg confirmed that the training decision was the exact thrust necessary toward making the jets available to Ukraine.

+“Announcing clearly that they will start training — this is an important step that partly will enable us to deliver fighter jets at some stage,” Stoltenberg said before meeting with EU defense ministers.
+He said it also proved that the West wouldn't stand down in the face of Russia, saying such a decision "is sending a very clear signal that we are there for the long term and that Russia can not wait us out.”

-He added that training for Ukrainian pilots had already begun in Poland and some other countries, though authorities in Warsaw could not immediately confirm the news.
+Borrell added that training for Ukrainian pilots had already begun in Poland and some other countries, though authorities in Warsaw couldn't immediately confirm the news.
 The Netherlands and Denmark, among others, are also making plans for such training.

 “We can continue and also finalize the plans that we’re making with Denmark and other allies to start these these trainings.
-And of course, that is the first step that you have to take,” said Dutch Defense Minister Kajsa Ollongren.
+And of course, that is the first step that you have to take,” Dutch Defense Minister Kajsa Ollongren said.

 “We will continue discussing with our allies and with countries that might have F-16s available about that next step.
 But that’s not on the table right now,” Ollongren said.